One-Stop Student Services Office, Enrollment Services/Admissions

 (No high school diploma or GED)

-Students who 1) did not graduate from high school or 2) earned the General Education Development (GED) diploma or 3) may be homeschooled or 4) are beyond the age of compulsory attendance in high school or 5) earned a high school certificate of completion may be admitted to SC4.
+Students who 1) did not graduate from high school or 2) earn the General Education Development (GED) or 3) who may be homeschooled or 4) beyond the age of compulsory attendance in high school or 5) earned a high school certificate of completion may be admitted to SC4.
 Contact the Enrollment Services office at (810) 989-5500 with questions related to the admission procedure.
 Students who do not hold a high school diploma or GED are not eligible for federal financial aid.